JiachengCJC/Emotion-Classification-using-BERT---Full-Fine-Tuning-vs-LoRA/README.md

 ## 🧾 Citation
 If you use this work, please cite:
-> Chung, Jia Cheng. *Assignment 3: Fine-Tuning Pretrained Transformers for Emotion Classification — A Comparison Between Full and LoRA Fine-Tuning*, 2025.
+> Chung, Jia Cheng. *Fine-Tuning Pretrained Transformers for Emotion Classification — A Comparison Between Full and LoRA Fine-Tuning*, 2025.

 ---